 As for the contractor, they would have normally paid out £120k to the subcontractor, and reclaimed the £20k of input tax on its next VAT return.
 Following the changes, it would now only pay £100k and would charge itself £20k on its next VAT return.
 Assuming this relates to a taxable supply, and there is no partial exemption, then this £20k would be recoverable on the VAT return.
 This would therefore have a net nil effect on the return, and would effectively be a paper exercise.

 As for fraudulent traders who fabricate supplies – they could normally make a claim stating that they had paid subcontractors say £120k, reclaiming £20k of VAT before disappearing.
 Following the change, there would be no VAT to pay or claim on the supply, which would prevent fraudulent claims from being made.

 The draft legislation that has been published would see the reverse charge apply to ‘specified supplies’ of services.
 The type of services that are included and excluded are based on the definition of ‘construction operations’ and the rules that are currently in place for the Construction Industry Scheme.

-This information should not be regarded as financial advice.
-This is based on our understanding in October 2018.
+The information in this blog should not be regarded as financial advice.
+This is based on our understanding in April 2019.
 Laws and tax rules may change in the future.